 Mary Lou Wright

-At the young age of 8, Mary Lou’s grandmother made her a doll quilt, and that began her love of quilts.
-Grandmother always had a quilt on the frame, and lifting up the sheet to see the colorful patches was fun – probably since she wasn’t allowed to touch!
+AT 5, Mary Lou attended her grandmother’s “quilting” with friends in a little country town.
+The Quilting Bee included women who quilted each others quilts by hand around a big frame and always brought a covered dish to share every Wednesday until recently.
+At 8, her grandmother made her a doll quilt and that began her love of Quilts.
+Grandmother always had a quilt on the frame as that was her livelyhood.
+Lifting up the sheet to see the colorful patches was fun, probably since she wasn’t allowed to touch.

 Mary Lou Wright